CivicActions/ssp-toolkit/docs/ssp.md

 #### CivicActions Responsibility

-The ISCP Director and CivicActions Security Team are responsible to review the ISCP annually and when a change to the system occurs.
+The ISCP Director and CivicActions Security are responsible to review the ISCP annually and when a change to the system occurs.